pmean/build-website/text/07/SimpleCrossover.md

 A doctor brought me some data from a crossover design and asked me to help analyze it.
-The analysis was a bit trickier than I had expected, so I reviewed some of the material in Stephen Senn\'s book.
+The analysis was a bit trickier than I had expected, so I reviewed some of the material in Stephen Senn's book.

 The hallmark of a crossover trial is that it is a study where both the standard treatment and the experimental treatment are both given to the